 You will not notice any change in your electricity service.

-You will not need to take any action to participate in the Program.
-All Basic Service consumers that receive a notification letter and do not opt-out will be enrolled in the Program.
+You do not need to take any action to participate in the Program.
+All Basic Service consumers that have received the notification letter and have not opted-out will be enrolled in the Program.

-If you did not receive a notification letter
+If you have not received a notification letter

 If you have a budget plan or eligible low-income delivery rate

 You will continue to receive your net metering credits.